SAFEGUARDING

 RESPONDING TO A SAFEGUARDING CONCERN

-Where a child is at immediate risk of serious harm, any adult present should call 999.
-Thereafter, an available Allocated Safeguarding Officer should be contacted as soon as is reasonably practicable.
-Where there is a safeguarding concern but no immediate risk of serious harm, the adult who has heard or witnessed this concern should consult with an available Allocated Safeguarding Officer as soon as practicable and by no later than the end of that same day.
+Where there is a safeguarding concern but no immediate risk of serious harm, the adult who has heard or witnessed this concern should consult with the DSL as soon as practicable and no later than the end of the same working day.

 Where any child makes a disclosure relating to harm or abuse to an adult, it is important for that adult to: